 Hostels are fun because of the sheer number of low-cost activities they can lead you to.
-Hostel staff will be able to tell you where the free walking tours are, will run pub crawls, will organize social nights, will help you get to your next destination and will run day trips to nearby sites of interest.
+Hostel staff will be able to tell you where the free walking tours are.
+They will also run pub crawls, organize social nights, help you get to your next destination, and run day trips to nearby sites of interest.

 In many places, tour companies will charge you a supplement to take a tour alone, which is often double the price you'd pay if you were part of a couple.
 If you are staying in a hostel, you can often avoid the single supplement charge on tours by going with a group of people and paying very little money for it.

 Some hostels are deemed party hostels.
 Party hostels attract a younger crowd who want to experience the nightlife in a place, as well as the cultural and historical sites.
 It's great for the young solo traveler.
 Everyone’s there to have a good time and are much more open to instant friendships.